-The Master provides one thousands of training (100 ECTS credits).
-The first formative stage of the Master (480 hours or 48 ETCS credits) consists of 5 theoretical and practical modules of classroom and laboratory training, where the students learn the fundamentals of RPAS, from energy sources to flight dynamics, from avionics to control, from operations to certification.
+The Master provides one thousand hours of training (100 ECTS credits).
+The first formative stage of the Master (480 hours or 48 ETCS credits) consists of 6 theoretical and practical modules of classroom and laboratory training, where the students learn the fundamentals of RPAS, from energy sources to flight dynamics, from avionics to control, from operations to certification.
 The activities of these modules are developed both at the School of Engineering of the University of Huelva and at El Arenosillo (CEDEA), the main test range of the National Institute of Aerospace Technology, located 15 minutes from the University campus.

 The training in the industry accounts for more than half of the credits of the Master (520 hours in direct contact with the most important companies in the sector), so it is a highly practical program, oriented to the professional sector.
 This practical training is distributed as follows: 400 hours in situ in the partner companies, working as engineers in their lines of development; 60 hours dedicated to the final master project, which is developed in the same project in which the student is trained; and another 60 hour of training through specific seminars and learning (presentation and debate, counter-drone systems, remote pilot certificate, personalized professional guidance, business development..), presenting the current state of the art as a necessary complement in a world of work so competitive and in constant scientific, technological and economic development.
 Naturally, you will accomplish your practical training to obtain the RPAS Pilot Certificate.

 We also aim to introduce you into the aerospace sector where the dominant language is English.
 The academic training will be taught in English unless all the students were Spanish speakers, in which case the learning will be held in this language.
 Evaluations are carried out in English too.